ronyhe/tabber/README.md

 # tabber
-A libgdx InputAdapter to enable TAB key scrolling through actors
+A libgdx InputProcessor to enable TAB key scrolling through actors.
+See the wiki and the JavaDocs for more.